STAYING SAFE ON THE INTERNET

 In the ever changing world of the internet and Social Media, it is important that we keep ourselves aware of the different Sites, Apps and Games that our children are accessing, and the dangers that they might pose.
 At Newbold Church School we plan to share a number of factsheets that help understand some of the most popular things that our children access, and demonstrate where the dangers might lie.
 Please do take a few moments to educate yourself - it could make the difference when keeping your child safe.

-The school's E-Safety Policy can be found by clicking here.
+The school's Online Safety Policy can be found by clicking here

 DfE - Useful E-Safety Websites